shafqatgreat/KharchaApp/README.md

 ## 📬 Contact

-For support or queries, reach out via your preferred channel.
+For support or queries, reach out via your preferred channel or shafqatgreat@gmail.com

 ---